Take One Step: AA Step 6 Explained

 Why Is Step 6 Of the 12-Step Program Important?

 In short, if you just stop drinking, you’ll never address the underlying personal issues and character deficits that contribute to your harmful behaviors.
-While you may stay sober for a time, when you’re inevitably faced with challenging circumstances or powerful emotions, you may not have the tools to handle them and you could relapse.
-You might also become bitter or resentful, making for a very unhappy sober lifestyle.
+You may remain sober for a period.
+However, when you face tough situations or strong feelings, you may not have the right tools to cope.
+This could lead to a relapse.

 Although Step six doesn’t ask you to hand over your shortcomings to your higher power just yet, it does ask you to be willing and ready to do that.
 That’s one of the reasons it’s often a difficult step for people in recovery.